nuxt-themes/docus/docs/content/en/installation.md

 <github-generate-link>Create a repo with the Docus starter</github-generate-link>

-Once your repository setup done, checkout the [Usage](/usage) section 👌

 ### Download locally

 You can download the starter locally using [degit](https://github.com/Rich-Harris/degit), this allows you to add the documentation inside your existing repository.